wujingyue/neongoby/README.md

 `/tmp/ng-<date>-<time>/pts-<pid>`.
 You can change the location by specifying environment variable `LOG_DIR`.
 The third command checks this log against `buggyaa` for errors.

+Our scripts currently work with all the builtin alias analyses in LLVM (e.g., `basicaa` and `scev-aa`), and some third-party alias analyses (e.g., `anders-aa` and `ds-aa`).
+To check more third-party alias analyses, you need to build the alias analysis as an LLVM loadable module (a `.so` file), and manually add extra configuration in `tools/dynaa_utils.py`.

 **Online mode**